martinloren/HS-ACC-WiFi-Accelerometer/README.md

 # HS-ACC WiFi Accellerometer
- A DIY instrument based on **ESP32** to record and analyse accelleration data in real-time with [HScope App](http://www.martinloren.com/hscope/).
+ A DIY instrument based on **ESP32** to record and analyse acceleration data in real-time with [HScope App](http://www.martinloren.com/hscope/).

  ![HS-ACC](HS-ACC_Intro.jpg)